(Based on Joffe Foundation archives and research, published in 2015)

-Over half a century ago, on 12 June 1965, the KGB carried out 30 raids in Leningrad, targeting those involved in the production and circulation of The Bell (Kolokol), an underground magazine.[1]
+Over half a century ago, on 12 June 1965, the KGB carried out 30 raids in Leningrad, targeting those involved in the production and circulation of The Bell (Kolokol), an underground magazine [1].

 Official and unofficial documents

 It contains a history of the group from its very beginnings: a summary of “From the dictatorship of bureaucracy to the dictatorship of the proletariat”, the book published in samizdat by the Bell group; two issues of the magazine itself; and an account of the investigation, trial, sentences and time served.
-Throughout the tale is accompanied by personal reminiscences: the search of Ludmila Klimanova‘s room that left her copies of the magazine safe and sound, in the cake tin; the public disputes during the trial between Sergei Khakhayev and Valery Ronkin over who owned the copyright to particular pieces of evidence.
+The tale is accompanied throughout tby personal reminiscences: the search of Ludmila Klimanova‘s room that left her copies of the magazine safe and sound, in the cake tin; the public disputes during the trial between Sergei Khakhayev and Valery Ronkin over who owned the copyright to particular pieces of evidence.

 Items published earlier on the Islands of Liberty website detail the distribution of flyers by the Bell group, among young volunteers leaving by train for the Virgin Lands campaign (9 July 1965), and then at Leningrad State University (5 November 1965).